KoenigJCS/Graph-Simulator/README.md

 ## Evaluation
 Once this algorithm is running, 2 opt progresses as normal, however only "valid" (meaning that no vehicle is over capacity) routes are accepted as successful improvement, once a successful improvement is found the best track is updated and improvement is marked down.
 If all possible reversals are iterated through without an improvement the algorithm ends, otherwise it restarts and continues the search.
 The exception to this is if the initial string never finds a valid route, in which case the program simply generates a new random starting seed and tries again.

+## Notes
+1. Certain problems have extremely tight solving parameters and can be very difficult to manually cluster
+2. If the set of valid paths is extremely small it may take a large amount of time for the program to find them
+3. A few of the .vrp and .cvrp files don't parse correctly as they are non-standard
+4. Hill Climbing doesn't currently work

 ## Key Code Chunks
 ### Color Clustering + Vehicle Apportionment